 Once you’ve decided how much you can afford and what options you’re willing to take, it’s time to view properties.
 Although you can make significant changes to properties as needed, particularly with respect to paint and carpets, you also need to make sure that the house is sound.

 Look for areas of damp or poorly maintained exteriors.
 You also want to take a quick look in the electricity box to make sure that the electrics are up to date (the fuse box should look modern) and that the kitchen is of reasonable quality.
 It sometimes pays to take a friend who is knowledgeable about such matters if you’re not sure.
+If in doubt, read up on What to look for and the questions to ask when buying a property.

 Once you’ve selected a potential property you will need to get a surveyor in and possibly get quotes from builders or other tradespeople if you plan on doing work to it.
 This will give you an idea about the total cost of buying the property and if there are any significant issues with it.
 You’ll also want to check the land registry documents and go over them with your solicitor.
 The land registry documents are usually available for around £9, but your solicitor will charge a fee.
 This can highlight any issues with shared ownership, flying freeholds and so on that could bring down the price of the property.